Is the GMC Yukon the Best Used Full-Size SUV for Your Needs?

 • Max cargo space: 122.9 cu ft

-Shoppers looking for the best used car deals in United States often lean toward the Yukon SLT or AT4 trims—they offer the sweet spot between features and price without stepping into the Denali price zone.
+Real-World Insight: Shoppers often lean toward the Yukon SLT or AT4 trims —they offer the sweet spot between features and price without stepping into the Denali price zone.

 Buying Tips, Competitor Comparisons & Real-World Ownership